GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Berserk.md

 When you inflict a critical hit, if you expend your reaction to use your Shout or Warcry features, it does not count against your reaction for the round.
 You may only use one feature for free this way per critical hit.

 ### 9) Raging Focus
 While in your battle rage, if you receive a wound and are not vulnerable, you may choose to become vulnerable until the end of the round.
-If you do, you may perform an additional reaction this round and gain a +1 to all attack rolls until your take a reaction.
+If you do, you may perform an additional reaction this round and gain a +1 to all attack rolls until you take your next reaction this encounter.

 ### Splash or Specialize
 At levels 5 and 10, you may choose to splash another class into your training or choose instead to specialize.
 If you already specialized, you must splash.